cherab/core/docs/source/installation_and_structure.rst

 Users will generally just install the core package and the specific feature packages they need for their work.
 For example, users working on the JET tokamak will require the `cherab <https://pypi.org/project/cherab>`_ package and the `cherab-jet <https://github.com/cherab/jet>`_ package.
-The core ``cherab`` package is available through pip.
+The core ``cherab`` package is available through pip and conda.
 The additional fusion specific packages, offering extra functionality, should be cloned from their respective repositories.